WolfgangDrescher/Image/README.md

 	require_once 'Image.php';
 	Image::$throwExceptions = false; // (default: true) disable error messages
 	Image::$chmod = 0777; // (default: 0755) set the image access rights for saving
+	Image::$addFileExtension = true; // (default: false) add file extension if forgotten in save method

 Remember always to put a leading zero when you set the access rights with `Image::$chmod` so PHP can interpret the passed mode as an octal number.
+Note that the default value of `Image::$addFileExtension` is `false` to avoid problems when you add the filename into a database or if you continue using it in your code after saving the image.
 I recommend setting `Query::$throwExceptions` to `false` in a productive environment.

 Image.php